 1. Delete the Hosts file

-There is a hosts file on every version of Windows, and it is a text file that contains a mapping between domain names and IP addresses.
+There is a host file on every version of Windows, and it is a text file that contains a mapping between domain names and IP addresses.
 Sometimes virus software can modify this file, thereby causing various errors.
 Deleting this file may fix the ERR_SSL_PROTOCOL_ERROR error.

 2. Clear SSL